trinuro/OHF-E-Gringotts-Backend-/Documentation/Transaction API Documentation.md

+# Transactions API documentation
 1. All Transaction API endpoints starts with `http://localhost:8080/api/v1/transaction`
-# To get all transactions that were recorded
+## To get all transactions that were recorded
 1. Make a GET request to `../all`
 Output:
 ```http